CSohini/CSohini/README.md

 ------------------------
 Cumulative GPA: 4.00/4.00 (Graduate Program)

-Awarded with Honor for being in the top 5% of graduate students for academic excellence and exemplary achievements.
+Awarded with Honors for being in the top 5% of graduate students for academic excellence and exemplary achievements.

 Recognized with the 'Limelight Award' at the 2021 Annual Awards Ceremony